KR0SS0/yarn/README.md

 A tool that lets runners time their own loading screens using YouTube frame data, while giving verifiers an easy way to audit them without downloading videos.

-Yarn is a web-based tool designed to solve the "Time Without Loads" problem in competitive gaming.
+Yarn is a web-based tool designed to solve the "Time Without Loads" problem in speedrunning.
 It bridges the gap between Runners and Verifiers by turning timing into a transparent, shareable, and auditable data format.

 ## Purpose of tool
 In speedrunning, a record time should be determined by a player's skill, not the speed of their hardware.
 Because one player might have a faster computer/console than another player, many communities use LRT (Load Removed Time).
 This "pauses the clock" during loading screens to ensure a fair, skill-based competition.